 We have already heard some information about how Apple’s new music streaming service will work, which is expected to be called iCloud, and we already know that Apple is close to signing their fourth major deal with a music label.

-Now more details have emerged on how Apple’s iCloud music streaming service will work, according to a recent report from Business Week, iCloud will quickly can a users iTunes library and the mirror those song in iCloud.
+Now more details have emerged on how Apple’s iCloud music streaming service will work.
+According to a recent report from Business Week, iCloud will quickly scan a user’s iTunes library and then mirror those songs in iCloud.

 Source TUAW